-- Live Copies (on page 122) give you a dynamic new way of linking multiple copies of an object so that if one changes, they all do.
-Similar to repeating objects, Live Copies are however more powerful.
-You can reposition, resize and transform each Live Copy independently. - Brand new 'magic snap' for object alignment (on page 104).
-Xara Designer Pro 7 now provides 'magic' magnetic object snapping.
+- Brand new 'magic snap' for object alignment (on page 135).
+Xara Photo & Graphic Designer 7 now provides 'magic' magnetic object snapping.
 As you drag an object, it 'snaps' to points and lines of interest nearby and indicates what it has snapped to by displaying dynamic snap lines and points.
-This makes it easy to align objects with each other, or with guidelines or the page center or edges. - Advanced non-axis aligned snapping (on page 104).
+This makes it easy to align objects with each other, or with guidelines or the page center or edges. - Advanced non-axis aligned snapping (on page 135).
 You can now also align to lines that are neither vertical or horizontal. - Enhanced ease of use.
-Xara Designer Pro 7 galleries now give faster access to the information you need: - A new default Page & Layer Gallery 'pages' mode (on page 147) displays a narrow list of page thumbnails for easy page selection and access. - Designer Pro initially displays an uncluttered single page view.
-Use the Page & Layer Gallery (on page 142) to quickly move to different pages, or switch to multi-page view by right clicking on the page and selecting the multi-page view option. - Improved embedding of graphics into flowing text (on page 187).
-Creating anchored objects is now a one-click action and objects that you anchor in text can now also repel text, helping you create a wrap-around effect easily. - New paste operations bring much more flexibility to pasting operations, allowing Paste position, Paste size, Paste replacing selection, Paste in current layer and Paste in place in current layer. - Cut, copy & paste of whole pages (on page 39).
-You can now cut, copy and paste whole pages both within and between documents. - Edit inside for easy editing of grouped objects (on page 110).
-Double-click on a group or other composite object type to edit it in a separate document window. - Tabbed document windows (on page 29).
-Tabs at the top of the Designer Pro window show clearly which document you are currently viewing, the document type and whether there are unsaved changes. - New gallery system (on page 52) supports fly-out galleries for instant viewing and flexible docking options.
-A new gallery bar gives instant access to all galleries, which now fly out as you hover the mouse pointer over a new gallery bar. - Quick alignment of selected objects (on page 113) is made possible by the new right click menu option 'Align'.
-This enables you to directly align multiple objects horizontally and vertically, without having to open the alignment dialog. - Export animation documents as AVI files (on page 418).
-Xara Designer Pro 7 now allows you to export any animation document as an AVI file, or even an AVI with transparency, helping you create your own web-ready movie content. - HTML 5 video (on page 340).
-MP4 movie files added to your website will now play without Flash installed if the browser supports HTML5 video, so movies play on iOS devices such as iPhones and iPads.
+Xara Photo & Graphic Designer 7 galleries now give faster access to the information you need: - A new default Page & Layer Gallery 'pages' mode (on page 179) displays a narrow list of page thumbnails for easy page selection and access. - Photo & Graphic Designer initially displays an uncluttered single page view.
+Use the Page & Layer Gallery (on page 174) to quickly move to different pages, or switch to multi-page view by right clicking on the page and selecting the multi-page view option on the menu. - Improved embedding of graphics into flowing text (on page 226).
+Creating anchored objects is now a one-click action and objects that you anchor in text can now also repel text, helping you create a wrap-around effect easily.
+Repel margins can also now be defined separately for the margin width and height.
+And anchored objects can be constrained to move vertically only, which is very useful where you have objects to the right or left of the text that need to move only up and down. - New paste operations bring much more flexibility to pasting operations (on page 514), allowing Paste position, Paste size, Paste replacing selection, Paste in current layer and Paste in place in current layer. - Cut, copy & paste of whole pages (on page 62).
+You can now cut, copy and paste whole pages both within and between documents. - Edit inside for easy editing of grouped objects (on page 142).
+Double-click on a group or other composite object type to edit it in a separate document window. - Tabbed document windows (on page 53).
+Tabs at the top of the Photo & Graphic Designer window show clearly which document you are currently viewing, the document type and whether there are unsaved changes.
+See at a glance which documents you have currently open and gain access to them by just clicking on the document tab. - New gallery system (on page 77) supports fly-out galleries for instant viewing and flexible docking options.
+A new gallery bar gives instant access to all galleries, which now fly out as you hover the mouse pointer over a new gallery bar.
+It's easy to move galleries around the workspace, and you can pin and dock them wherever you want, either individually or in groups or 'stacks' on top of each other.

+- Quick alignment of selected objects (on page 145) is made possible by the new right click menu option 'Align'.
+This enables you to directly align multiple objects horizontally and vertically, without having to open the alignment dialog. - Export animation documents as AVI files (on page 453).
+Xara Photo & Graphic Designer 7 now allows you to export any animation document as an AVI file, or even an AVI with transparency, helping you create your own web-ready movie content.